Smaile4ka/rsschool-cv/cv.md

 My work experience is bank manager since 2014

 ----------------------------------
 I have higher education.
-Editor by profession...
+Editor by profession.

 ----------------------------------
 English level A1